ddewaele/springboot.crud.sample/README.md

 ```

 ## Docker
-The maven build file also generates a docker container with the name `springboot.mail.thymeleaf.sample`
+The maven build file also generates a docker container with the name `springboot.crud.sample`

 The docker image can be started using